-ABIG Company is located in Denver.
-A subsidiary of a larger conglomerate, the Denver division of ABIG is a world leader in financial market research for both the public and private sectors.
-The operations group of ABIG is the backbone for product development and delivering high-quality research products for the company.
-The sales department depends on the accuracy of this research and the timeliness of delivery for clients.
+ABIG Research Company is located in the Denver metropolitan area.
+A subsidiary of a larger conglomerate, the Denver division of ABIG is a world leader in providing financial market research for both the public and private sectors.
+The operations group of ABIG is the backbone for both its new product development and for delivering high-quality research products for the company.
+The sales department depends on the accuracy of this research and the timeliness of delivery for their clients.

-The research specialists within the operations group of ABIG are college-educated, work independently, have a good deal of autonomy, and use independent judgment in their research analysis.
+The research specialists within the operations group of ABIG are predominantly college educated and work independently.
+They have a good deal of autonomy and use independent judgment in their research analysis.
 This group is responsible for researching, collecting, standardizing, and presenting financial and market data.
-The specialists engage in internal training and development programs.
-However, most of their knowledge is gained through an extensive mentoring program.
+The specialists gain some of their knowledge about company databases and research expertise through internal training and development programs.
+However, most of their knowledge is gained through an extensive mentoring program by the more senior research specialists.

-Employees leaving the company often do so for higher-paying jobs.
-Historically, the turnover rate was 30 percent, but it is on the rise.
+ABIG is a great training ground for new research specialists.
+Employees leaving the company often do so for higher paying jobs.
+Historically, the annualized turnover for the position was about 30 percent.
+Over the past three years, the company has seen a steady rise in this percentage.
 Last year, the turnover rate was closer to 65 percent.
 There were noticeable repercussions as a result.
 Training costs skyrocketed, accuracy suffered, and timeliness slipped.
 Actions were needed to curb the turnover.

-For the first time, part of managers' bonuses was based on employee retention of direct reports.
+For the first time, a percentage of every manager's bonus was based on employee retention of direct reports.
 For managers in the research specialist department, this percentage was significant.
-These managers were also given extra tools to help them in their retention efforts.
+These managers were also given some extra tools to help them in their retention efforts.

-A few months ago, a disgruntled research specialist sent out an email with blunt accusations regarding the operations group manager, Martin.
+A few months ago a disgruntled research specialist sent out an email with some rather blunt accusations regarding the operations group manager, Martin Demmings.
 He cc'd several of the other managers in the firm.
-A day later, he was called into Martin's office and was told that the way he worded his accusations was inappropriate and offensive.
-Later that week, ABIG updated the email policy outlining the appropriate use of corporate email.
+A day later he was called into Martin Demmings' office and was told that the way he worded his accusations was inappropriate and offensive.
+Later that week, ABIG updated the email policy dictating the appropriate use of corporate email use.
 The research specialist seemed to cool down, and most in the firm thought the issue was over.

-Yet a few days ago, the research specialist found out that all of his work emails were being monitored by management.
-He was issued a warning for emails that he had sent in the past that were deemed personal.
+Yet a few days ago, the research specialist found out that all of his emails on the company computer were being monitored and shared among management.
+He was issued a warning for some emails that he had sent that were deemed personal and not for business use.
 He was also informed that his schedule was being rearranged to a more "traditional" workweek.
 The research specialist is outraged, and many other employees have expressed concerns that their emails are being monitored.
 The research specialist demanded an immediate meeting with management to discuss the matter.
-Riya, the Vice President of Operations, has deemed this situation unacceptable and wants to stop it before it gets worse.
-She asked management to come up with an action plan for how to address these many issues.
+Jessica Owens, the Vice President of Operations, has deemed this situation unacceptable and wants to stop it before it gets worse.
+She has asked management to come up with an action plan for how to address these many issues.
 This action plan must have recommendations for handling these issues that will take place in the short-term, mid-term, and long-term.
 Among the issues to be considered is the appropriate use of email, the current email policy, corporate monitoring of employee email, quality control, the bonus structure, and the flexible workweek policy.

-Tom, Research Specialist
+Tom Schultz, Research Specialist